What Is Zero-Based Budgeting?

 Managing your money is tricky.
-You need to have enough to pay your bills, but you want to have some left over for fun, too.
-And, of course, you’ll need to set aside funds to achieve your short- and long-term financial goals.
 Having a budget can help — but with all of the options out there, it can be hard to find a system that works for you.

-Zero-based budgeting is a technique that shows you where you can spend your money so that you can reach your goals.
-It helps you decide where each dollar goes, so you’re not left scratching your head at the end of the month, wondering, “Where did all my money go?”
+Zero-based budgeting helps you decide where each dollar goes, so you’re not left scratching your head at the end of the month wondering where your money went.
 Here’s what you need to know to start using zero-based budgeting to manage your money.

 “Every dollar coming in has a name,” Cruze said.
 “So if you cover all of your expenses for the month and still have money left over, you’re not done budgeting yet.
 You need to tell that extra money where to go so that your money is working for you.
 Whether it goes toward debt, investing or building your emergency fund, it needs to have an assignment.”